amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 _+_ : [𝛼 m n] → [𝛼 m n] → [𝛼 m n]
 ```

 The compiler can verify that transposing a matrix `y` of size $m \times n$, as in `y⊤`, yields a matrix of size $n \times m$.
-And the compiler will ensure that the element types and the sizes of the argument matrices are matched, for the matrix addition expression `y1 + y2`.
+And the compiler will ensure that the element types and the sizes of the argument matrices are matched for the matrix addition expression `y1 + y2`.
 But in languages with simple type systems, these verifications can only be performed by runtime size checks.

-A dependent type system additionally provides advanced types that a simple type system like the [Hindley-Milner](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system) cannot.
-A [dependent product type](https://en.wikipedia.org/wiki/Dependent_type#%CE%A0_type) (dependent function type) $\Pi$ corresponds to logical universal quantification $∀$ of predicate logic.
-A [dependent sum type](https://en.wikipedia.org/wiki/Dependent_type#%CE%A3_type) (dependent pair type) $\Sigma$ corresponds to logical existential quantification $∃$ of predicate logic.
-The $\Pi$ type is a function whose result type depends on (indexed by) the argument value: $f : (x : \alpha) \to 𝛽[x]$.
-The $\Sigma$ type is a pair whose right-element type depends on (indexed by) the left-element value: $(x : 𝛼, 𝛽[x])$.
-Dependent types allow the programmer to state specifications with a high level of precision, and the type system automatically guarantees that the code that type checks meets these specifications.
+A dependent type system additionally provides advanced types that a simpler type system like the [Hindley-Milner](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system) cannot.
+A [dependent product type](https://en.wikipedia.org/wiki/Dependent_type#%CE%A0_type) (dependent function type) $\Pi$ corresponds to universal quantification $∀$ of predicate logic.
+A [dependent sum type](https://en.wikipedia.org/wiki/Dependent_type#%CE%A3_type) (dependent pair type) $\Sigma$ corresponds to existential quantification $∃$ of predicate logic.
+The $\Pi$ type is a function whose result type depends on (indexed by) the argument value: $f : (x : \alpha) \to \beta[x]$.
+The $\Sigma$ type is a pair whose right-element type depends on (indexed by) the left-element value: $((x : \alpha), \beta[x])$.
+These advanced types allow the programmer to state specifications with a high level of precision, and the type system automatically guarantees that the code that type checks meets these specifications.

-Note that Fortran has shades of dependent types.
-Its fixed-size arrays, for instance, can be considered to be dependently typed.
+Note that some types in Fortran have a tinge of dependent types.
+Its fixed-size arrays, for instance, can be seen as dependently typed.
 In the definition `real, dimension(3) :: x`, the variable `x` is a size-$3$ array that holds elements of type `real`.

-The modern trend in programming languages is the gradual shift toward typefulness.
-Types are no longer the simple classification of values that prohibit conflating a value of one type with a value of another type; types are now deeply enmeshed with all aspects of programming: code completion, code refactoring, correctness verification, runtime safety, and performance optimisation.
-As such, we programmers must change our perspective about types: we must no longer view types as combative *guards* who stand in our way just to keep us in line, but instead learn to depend on them as helpful *guides* who help us produce faster, safer, verified software that are easier to comprehend and to maintain.
+The modern trend in programming languages is a gradual shift toward typefulness.
+Types are no longer simple classifications of values that prohibit mixing a value of one type with a value of another type; types are now deeply enmeshed with all aspects of programming: code completion, code refactoring, correctness verification, runtime safety, and performance optimisation.
+As such, we programmers must change our perspective about types: we must no longer view types as combative *guards* who restrain our freedom and diminish our productivity, but instead learn to depend on them as helpful *guides* who help us produce faster, safer, verified software that are easier to comprehend and to maintain.

 ***support algebraic data types***—We discussed above the record and the tuple product types and the enumeration sum type.
-Because product type and sum type can be interpreted as algebraic operations on types, they are called [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type) (ADTs).
+Because the product type and the sum type can be interpreted as algebraic operations on types, they are called [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type) (ADTs).

-***support pattern matching***—The term "pattern matching" in FP means using the structure of the ADTs to analyse (dissect) a data structure into its constituent components.
+***support pattern matching***—The term "pattern matching" in FP means using the structure of the ADTs to dissect (analyse ) a data structure into its constituent components.
 If we consider data structures to be "alive" at runtime, then runtime pattern matching is not a dissection, but a vivisection, of data.

-Our new language should support structural pattern matching via the `case` control mechanism.
+Our new language should support structural pattern matching via the `case` control construct.

 ```
 c : ℂ